CMK10/About_me/README.md

 *Agency for Ecological Transition (ADEME) - Government agency, Lille, France*
 *Laboratoire de Physicochimie des Processus de Combustion et de l'Atmosphère (PC2A), Lille, France*
 * Conducted research focused on pollutant formation and the efficiency-based formulation of fuels and biofuels
-* Development of kinetic models associated with autoignition and combustion in engines
+* Developed kinetic models associated with autoignition and combustion in engines
 * Responsible for troubleshooting processes, optimizing operations, conducting data gathering, and analytical tasks
+* Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences.

 **Research Scientist**
 *09/2015 - 09/2017*